top of page

 Stanford University

-On the teaching side of things, I’m currently appointed as Adjunct Professor in the Division of Health and Human Performance (HHP) within the Stanford Flourishing Project, under the umbrella of the Stanford School of Medicine.
+On the teaching side of things, I’m currently appointed as Adjunct Professor at Stanford Living Education, within the Stanford Flourishing Project, under the umbrella of the Stanford School of Medicine.
+I’m also working with Stanford Lifestyle Medicine.
 Previously I taught my classes in the Department of Computer Science and the Graduate School of Education.
 At times I contribute at the d.School and the Symbolic Systems Program.
 No matter the department or program, I welcome students from across campus to join my courses and to do research in my lab.
 Most are graduate students, but I like working with smart and motivated undergrads as well.

 Our Stanford Lab